nelsonfigueroa/nelson.cloud/content/posts/2024-04-10-ruby-arrays-cheatsheet.md

 # => "B"
 ```

-We can also use `.at()` to get the element at a certain index.
+We can also use `at()` to get the element at a certain index.
 It works the same way as the previous example:

 ```ruby
 arr = ["A", "B", "C"]